-5.1 Introduction
+4.1 Introduction

-Chapter IV presents the results of the data collection from the study of the instructional leadership practices of the principal of excellent schools in Aceh, Indonesia.
+Chapter V presents the results of the data collection from the study of the instructional leadership practices of the excellent school schools in Aceh, Indonesia.
 This chapter includes sections of discussion of research findings, conclusions, post study theory, implications and recommendations.